Why DOC regulates deer farming

 DOC staff from the Warkworth Area Office will:

-- Inspect new fences within 15 working days of notice of completion.
-This is free for the initial inspection.
+- inspect new fences within 15 working days of notice of completion (initial inspections are free)

 Where deer escape from enclosures or during transport they must be recaptured or, if this is not possible, destroyed.
 The DOC Warkworth Area Office must be informed within 24 hours of the escape if the deer cannot be caught.